15 Top Things to Do on Oahu | Hawaii Famous Landmarks

 2. Waikiki

-Check my list of Waikiki’s Best Beaches & 13 Beach tip Dos & Don’ts
+Check my list of Waikiki’s Best Beaches for a full list & 13 Beach tip Dos & Don’ts

 Hanauma Bay Nature Preserve Hours: 6am -7pm, daily (except Tuesdays), Admission: $7.50, Check the website for snorkel tour packages and transportation.
 Website: www.hanaumabaystatepark.com